nmcl/scratch/graalvm/transactions/jta/README.md

 JTA classes are downloaded from OTN and covered by the Oracle licence.

 Contents of lib directory are built from the fork within graalvm.

-Add jta-1_1-classes to classpath along with contents of lib directory.